-Fort Mandan, ND Visiting Indians enjoy watching the blacksmiths forge iron objects while the rest of the men lay a floor in the interpreters‘ room.
+At Fort Mandan, the tree boughs are white with frost.
+Several Knife River villagers enjoy watching the blacksmiths forge iron, and some of the enlisted men lay a floor in the interpreters‘ room.

 The Interpreters’ Room